tpay-com/tpay-open-api-postman-collection/README.md

 #### client ID and secret, you find in Merchant's Panel -> Integration -> API (section: Open Api Keys)

 ## Support
-If you found a bug or want to suggest, please [contact with us](https://tpay.com/kontakt).
+If you found a bug or want to suggest anything, please [contact with us](https://tpay.com/kontakt).